 In welcoming the child into the school we offer them a Catholic Christian caring ethos where they can learn and develop in a secure environment and where they can display good manners and respect for everyone.

 We see the child as a special part of God's creation, with special gifts and talents.
 It is our aim to lead the child to promote his or her own learning and development, achieve high standards and have high expectations of themselves.
 Our responsibility is to help prepare the child to be a positive part of God’s creation and a responsible member of society.

-The school has 5 classrooms, a nurture room for group work and a hall which is used for PE, drama, performances and assemblies as well as a dining hall, a library and computer suite.
+The school has 7 classrooms, a Nursery, a nurture room for group work and a hall which is used for PE, drama, performances and assemblies as well as a dining hall.

 The Ofsted inspections in March 2006, June 2009 and May 2012 recognised St. Mary’s as an outstanding school.
-The last religious inspection recognised St. Mary’s as an outstanding school where there is a happy caring community which provides a secure moral framework for the pupils.
+The last religious inspection recognised St. Mary’s as a good school where there is a happy caring community which provides a secure moral framework for the pupils.
 We were also re-accredited with Healthy School Status in June 2009.
 It was recognised that the aspirations of the school’s mission statement is evident in the everyday life of the school.
 We also obtained a bronze Kitemark for PE and Sport in which reflects our commitment and dedication to sport and fitness for all.
 We were also awarded a Gold ‘Arts Mark’ status in 2014 which recognised the schools exceptional creativity through all the creative arts.
 Our annual summer musical performances are acclaimed by parents and the wider community as superb dramatic and musical entertainment for families to enjoy.
 We are also a "Centre of Excellence" for financial education.

 Our Mission Statement

 Jesus said: 'You must love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the first and greatest commandment.”
 The second resembles it: “You must love your neighbour as yourself.”